Are Heel Pain and Menopause Related?

 Are heel pain and menopause related?

-How to fix foot pain in relation to menopause?
+How do you fix foot pain in relation to menopause?

 Conclusion

-If you’re a woman going through menopause, heel pain or foot pain need not become a reason for you to stay less active physically.
-Instead, if you engage in fewer physical activities, it could affect your health negatively in other ways and also not help your heel pain in any manner.
+Heel pain or foot pain need not become a reason for you to stay less active physically in menopause.
+Instead, if you engage in fewer physical activities, it could affect your health negatively in other ways and also aggravate your heel Therefore.

-Therefore, if you’ve been experiencing heel pain, consult your doctor so you can perhaps be referred to a physical therapist or podiatrist.
-A medical professional can only determine what’s going on with your foot and recommend the best possible treatment accordingly.
+If you’ve been experiencing heel pain for quite some time, consult your doctor.
+If the need arises your healthcare provider may refer you to a physical therapist or podiatrist for a better assessment.
+A medical professional can only determine what’s happening with your foot and recommend the best possible treatment.

 Reference: